Menopause

-In this article an acupuncturist explains what acupuncture is and how it can help alleviate menopausal symptoms.
+In this article an acupuncturist explains what acupuncture is and how it can help alleviate menopause symptoms.

 By Jo Darling

 Acupuncture is part of the world’s oldest and most widely used medical system – Chinese medicine.
 Its effects have been documented for 1000s of years, treating all manner of ailments.
-Future Dreams offers acupuncture for women going through breast cancer, at the Future Dreams House in London.
+Future Dreams offers acupuncture for women going through breast cancer, at the Future Dreams House in London, which can also help alleviate menopause symptoms.

-Acupuncture is quite well known for pain relief, but the truth is, whilst it’s brilliant at relieving pain, it’s also fantastic for lots of health issues.
+Acupuncture is quite well known for pain relief, but the truth is, whilst it’s brilliant at relieving pain, it’s also fantastic for lots of health issues – including menopause symptoms.
 That’s because Acupuncturists are always looking for and treating the root of the issue, the overall imbalance if you like.

 The root cause of a health problem will be caused by a number of combining factors including your DNA, your lifestyle and the illness and treatment you’re receiving.

-When you go through treatment for breast cancer, whether it’s surgery, chemotherapy, radiotherapy or hormonal therapy there are a number of potential side effects.
+When you go through treatment for breast cancer, whether it’s surgery, chemotherapy, radiotherapy or hormonal therapy there are a number of potential side effects, including cancer related early onset menopause.

 An Acupuncturist will look at your whole health history together with the potential or experienced side effects from your treatment as well as using other tools of diagnosis such as pulse taking and checking your tongue.